G Suite for Education

 Using Google Docs to Grade Student Essays Online

 Shares teacher's experiences using Google Docs.
 An example, "I am having students use Google Documents to write their assignments and then share the document with me.
-I can grade them at school or at home and can type my comments right into their document." learn more
+I can… learn more